Roger B. Wilson

-Roger Byron Wilson (born October 10, 1948) is an American politician who briefly served as the 52nd Governor of Missouri from October 16, 2000 to January 8, 2001.
+Roger Byron Wilson (born October 10, 1948) is an American politician who served as the 44th lieutenant governor of Missouri from January 1993 to October 2000 and as the 52nd governor of Missouri from October 2000 to January 2001.
 Wilson was serving his second four-year term as lieutenant governor and was preparing to retire from elected public service when Governor Mel Carnahan died in a plane crash on October 16, 2000.
 Wilson first became acting governor and was sworn in as governor when Carnahan’s death was confirmed.

 After leaving the governor’s office, Wilson was elected by fellow Democrats to serve as Missouri Democratic Party chair.

 Early life and education

 Wilson was born in Boone County, Missouri.
+His family was prominent in local politics.
+His father Roger Woodrow Wilson served as Boone County recorder for four years and then served Boone County Collector for 26 years until his death in 1976.
+His grandfather Roger Isaac Wilson served as the Boone County sheriff, being killed in a shootout with bank robbers in 1933.
+His maternal grandfather, Ned Gibbs was also in politics, serving as Boone County recorder.
 He attended college at Central Methodist College and graduated class of 1977.
-He was a school teacher and an elementary school principal in Columbia, Missouri.
+He was a school teacher and an elementary school principal at Russell Boulevard Elementary School in Columbia, Missouri.

 Political career

-Wilson began his political career as a Boone County Collector in 1976.
-He was elected to the Missouri State Senate from the 19th District in a 1979 special election and was re-elected by large majorities in 1980, 1984, and 1988 He served as Lieutenant Governor of Missouri from 1993 to 2000.
-As lieutenant governor to Mel Carnahan, Roger Wilson was dedicated to advocating for the "Four E's": economic development, education, efficiency in government, and the elderly.
+Wilson began his political career as Boone County Collector in 1976, succeeding his late father.
+He was elected to the Missouri State Senate from the 19th District in a 1979 special election and was re-elected by large majorities in 1980, 1984, and 1988.
+During his tenure, Wilson would become chair of the Appropriations Committee.
+In 1992, he ran for Lieutenant Governor of Missouri, and won by a plurality against State Auditor Margaret B. Kelly.
+He would win a second term in 1996.

+Lieutenant Governor

+Wilson's term lasted from 1993 to 2000.
+During his tenure, voters ratified legislation which expanded the role of Lieutenant Governor, a role once derided for its uselessness.
+As a result, Wilson served on numerous state boards, such as the Missouri Housing Development Commission, chairing the Missouri Tourism Commission, and being a co-chair of the Missouri Commission on Management and Productivity.
+In 1995, Wilson served as the tie breaking vote, defeating a provision that would have enabled a referendum on concealed carry.
+The move proved controversial among opponents of concealed carry and Governor Carnahan.
+Wilson served as acting governor on numerous occasions, such as in 1997, when for a few weeks, Governor Carnahan was away overseas on a trade mission in Southeast Asia.